PDFWAC 296-155-53206

 Note: | General requirements relating to preproof load tests for all cranes are located in WAC 296-155-53200. |

-(a) When tower cranes are erected, and before placing in service, all functional motions, motion limiting, load limiting devices, locking and safety devices, brakes and clutches must be tested for operation and be within the manufacturer's specification prior to placing the crane in operation.
+(a) When tower cranes are assembled, all functional motions, motion limiting, load limiting devices, locking and safety devices, brakes, and clutches must be tested for operation and be within the manufacturer's specification prior to placing the crane in operation.

 (b) Proof load tests require the use of certified weights, or scaled weights using a certified scale with a current certificate of calibration.